ahupowerdns/corona-science/corona-science.md

 It appears [hydroxychloroquine is 5 times more effective in vitro](https://www.ncbi.nlm.nih.gov/pubmed/32150618) but many national treatment plans (like the Dutch one) default to chloroquine since it is better known.
 I hope hydroxychloroquine will also be tried!

+Note that despite Donald Trump's enthusiasm, we still have no data on the actual effectiveness of 'hclq' or 'clq' in treatment.

 Some slight optimism on Remdesivir can be found [in this Guardian article](https://www.theguardian.com/world/2020/mar/10/hopes-rise-over-experimental-drugs-effectiveness-against-coronavirus)